Cellular structures using $\textbf{U}_q$-tilting modules: Cellular structures: examples and applications

-Recall from~\ref{subsub-othersl2} that, by quantum Schur-Weyl duality, we can use our Theorem~\ref{thm-cell} to obtain a cellular basis of $\cal{TL}_d(\delta)$.
-The aim of this subsection is to compare our cellular basis to the one already identified by Graham and Lehrer, where we immediately point out that we \textit{do not} obtain their cellular basis, but a ``smarter'' one: our cellular basis depends if the Temperley-Lieb algebra $\cal{TL}_d(\delta)$ is semi-simple or not.
-In the latter case, at least for $\K=\C$, we obtain a graded cellular basis in the sense of~\cite[Definition~2.1]{hm}.
+Recall from \fullref{subsub-othersl2} (whose notation we use now) that, by quantum Schur--Weyl duality, we can use \fullref{thm-cell} to obtain cellular bases of $\cal{TL}_d(\delta)\cong\End_{\Uq}(T)$ (we fix the isomorphism coming from quantum Schur--Weyl duality from now on).
+The aim now is to compare our cellular bases to the one given by Graham and Lehrer in \cite[Theorem 6.7]{gl}, where we point out that we do not obtain their cellular basis: our cellular basis depends for instance on whether $\cal{TL}_d(\delta)$ is semisimple or not.
+In the non-semisimple case, at least for $\K=\C$, we obtain a non-trivially $\Z$-graded cellular basis in the sense of \cite[Definition 2.1]{hm}, see \fullref{prop-cellTL4}.